Portal Authentication in Dynamics 365

 Forms authentication lets you authenticate users by using your own code and then maintain an authentication token in a cookie or in the page URL.
 To use forms authentication, you create a login page that collects credentials from the user and that includes code to authenticate the credentials.
 Typically you configure the application to redirect requests to the login page when users try to access a protected resource, such as a page that requires authentication.
 If the user’s credentials are valid, you can redirect the request back to the originally requested resource with an appropriate authentication ticket (cookie).
 If you do not want the redirection, you can just get the forms authentication cookie or set it.
 On subsequent requests, the user’s browser passes the authentication cookie with the request, which then bypasses the login page.
 You configure forms authentication by using the authentication configuration element as shown in screenshot below.

-The form authentication is implemented in CRM portals by maintaining the user credentials for the portal in an entity in CRM.
-One example of implementing forms authentication in CRM portal will be maintaining the credentials in contact entity in crm and creating a custom membership provider class using ASP.NET membership, fields created in contact entity for authentication and also using ASP.NET login controls.
+The form authentication is implemented in portals by maintaining the user credentials for the portal in an entity in Dynamics 365.
+One example of implementing forms authentication in a Dynamics 365 portal will be maintaining the credentials in contact entity in Dynamics 365 and creating a custom membership provider class using ASP.NET membership, fields created in contact entity for authentication and also using ASP.NET login controls.
 ASP.NET membership lets you store and manage user information and includes methods to authenticate users.
 ASP.NET login controls work with ASP.NET membership.
 They encapsulate the logic to prompt users for credentials, validate users, recover or replace passwords, and so on.
 In effect, ASP.NET membership and ASP.NET login controls provide a layer of abstraction over forms authentication.

 Windows Live ID Authentication allows users to be authenticated using their windows live id to your website without having to create your own security providers.
 The following are the steps needed to implement Windows Live ID authentication: